The Best Gardening Tools

 Garden Hose

-A garden hose helps carries water long distances.
+A garden hose helps carry water long distances.
 Attach two or more together to reach farther.
 A cheap hose can be very frustrating; we advise getting a quality rubber hose and looking for nickel-plated, heavy-duty brass couplings at both ends of the hose.
 Arable nozzles or sprayer heads adjust to deliver everything from a gentle sprinkle to a hard stream.
 Brass and metal parts and fittings are more durable than plastic.
 Here’s a good example of a high-quality water hose.

 garden hose with spray nozzle